Deed of Variation for Will

 This is our Deed of Variation for Will template.
-Use it when a person dies who has left a valid Will and the beneficiaries, as named in the will, want to change who will inherit.
-It should generally only be put in place once the Executors of the deceased have been appointed.
+Use it when a person dies who has left a Will and the beneficiaries want to change who inherits.
+This is a way to change a will after death.
+You would generally use a Deed of Variation after obtaining the Grant of Probate.
+This would mean the Executors have the proper authority to manage the assets.
 This is when they have obtained the Grant of Probate from the local Probate Office.
-However, this is not strictly necessary if the estate is so small that you are not obliged to take out a grant of probate.
+However, this isn’t necessary if the estate is so small that you don’t need a Grant of Probate.

-Please note that there is a strict 2-year deadline from the date of death for getting a deed of variation in place.
+There is a strict 2-year deadline from the date of death for signing a deed of variation.

 Using our template, you can validly and easily vary the Will.

-Customise our deed template to the specific individual requirements of your matter.
-It comes complete with a detailed guide that steps you through each clause in the deed.
+Customise our deed template to the specific individual requirements of your situation.
+It comes complete with a detailed guide that leads you through each clause in the deed.

-This type of Deed of Variation puts in place a reliable deed that is suitable for varying a deceased’s estate.
+This type of do-it-yourself Deed of Variation puts in place a reliable deed.
+It is suitable for varying a deceased’s estate.
 David, our co-founder and solicitor of over twenty years, has drafted it.
 This ensures that you can rely on the Deed template being both legally comprehensive and up-to-date.